Adaaks/PM-Cleaner/README.md

 Cleans your private messages in the not so absolute quickness

+# Update

+- Added threading, to make it faster (recommended: 100)

 # Setup

 - Download as .ZIP
 - Open up Setup.py
   - Insert cookie here
   - Upon completion, you will redirected to main program
+- Set amount of threads you wish (speed)
 - It's ready, and clearing your private messages

 # Example